galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 ## Pairwise alignment using Minimap2

 In this experiment we used Nanopore sequencing; this means that sequencing results in long reads with overlap.
 To find this overlap, Minimap2 is used.
+Minimap2 is a sequence alignment program that can be used for different purposes, but in this case we'll use it to find overlaps between long reads with an error rate up to ~15%.
+The optimal case would be to recreate a complete chromsome or plasmid.
+Typical other use cases for Minimap2
-Minimap2 is a versatile sequence alignment program that aligns DNA or mRNA sequences against a large reference database.
-Typical use cases include: (1) mapping PacBio or Oxford Nanopore genomic reads to the human genome; (2) finding overlaps between long reads with error rate up to ~15%; (3) splice-aware alignment of PacBio Iso-Seq or Nanopore cDNA or Direct RNA reads against a reference genome; (4) aligning Illumina single- or paired-end reads;
-(5) assembly-to-assembly alignment; (6) full-genome alignment between two closely related species with divergence below ~15%.
+include: (1) mapping PacBio or Oxford Nanopore genomic reads to the human genome; (2) splice-aware alignment of PacBio Iso-Seq or Nanopore cDNA or Direct RNA reads against a reference genome; (3) aligning Illumina single- or paired-end reads; (4) assembly-to-assembly alignment; (5) full-genome alignment between two closely related species with divergence below ~15%.

-For ~10kb noisy reads sequences, minimap2 is tens of times faster than mainstream long-read mappers such as BLASR, BWA-MEM, NGMLR and GMAP.
-It is more accurate on simulated long reads and produces biologically meaningful alignment ready for downstream analyses.
-For >100bp Illumina short reads, Minimap2 is three times as fast as BWA-MEM and Bowtie2, and as accurate on simulated data.
-Detailed evaluations are available from the [Minimap2 paper](https://doi.org/10.1093/bioinformatics/bty191).
+Minimap2 is faster, more accurate than mainstream long-read mappers such as BLASR, BWA-MEM, NGMLR and GMAP and therefore widely used for Nanopore aligning.
+Detailed evaluations of Minimap2 are available from the [Minimap2 paper](https://doi.org/10.1093/bioinformatics/bty191).

 ![Pairwise alignment](../../images/nanopore_seqeunce_analysis/Minimap2.png)